NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/elastic/index.md

     ./install-artifacts.sh -u elastic -p <RANDOM PASSWORD> -e https://_<YOUR DEPLOYMENT ENDPOINT>_:9243
     ```

-3. To install the Cloudflare dashboards, log in to the Kibana user interface using the **elastic** username and the randomly generated password.
+3. To install the Khulnasoft dashboards, log in to the Kibana user interface using the **elastic** username and the randomly generated password.

 4. Navigate to **Management** > **Kibana** > **Saved Objects**.